Guohui-Liu/pdsnd_github/README.md

 Project #2

 ### Description
-Python Project about Exploring Data of a Bikeshare System
+Python Project about Exploring the Data of a Bikeshare System

 ### Files used
 bikeshare.py